fbpx

 At Savvy, we are committed to providing accurate information.
 Our content undergoes a rigorous process of fact-checking before it is published.
 Learn more about our editorial policy.

 Getting around in Australia as a temporary resident usually means you have to take the train.
 Or if you’re feeling a bit lavish, you can take a taxi or an Uber everywhere.
-Finding a lender or broker that will approve you for finance without Permanent Residency or Citizenship is difficult.
-It’s difficult, but not impossible.
+Finding a lender or broker that will approve you for finance without permanent residency or citizenship may be difficult, but it isn't impossible.
+Find out more about your car loan options right here with Savvy today!

 Why lenders are reluctant to lend to temporary residents

-Lenders are wary of temporary residents, even if they have a work permit, because they are higher risks than permanent residents or citizens.
+Lenders are more wary of temporary residents, even if they have a work permit, because they represent a higher risk than permanent residents or citizens.
 Since most work permits have an expiry, lenders would rather place a “sure bet” on someone who has no reason to skip out on a loan by returning to their home country.
-Sometimes, temporary visa holders my breach the limits of their visa by working more hours than they are entitled to, or with employers other than their visa sponsor.
-If temporary workers breach their visa conditions, it means instant cancellation and they must return home.
+Temporary visa holders may breach the limits of their visa by working more hours than they're entitled to, or with employers other than their visa sponsor.
+If they breach their visa conditions, it could mean instant cancellation, which would mean they must return home.
 Of course, these are worst-case scenarios, but banks and lenders think of every eventuality and factor that into their decision.

 Some types of visas are better than others

 Banks and lenders generally favour temporary work visas and student visas with a path to permanent residency.
 If you have a visa sponsor, this can work towards your approval in the eyes of lenders.
-Arrivals with bridging or provisional visas without expiry dates are usually declined for finance, as income isn’t taken into consideration.
+Bridging or provisional visa holders without expiry dates are usually declined for finance, as income isn’t taken into consideration.
 These visas are dependent on a decision by the government, which could go either way.

 What that means for you

-If you are working in Australia with a temporary work permit, a lender may approve your car loan.
-However, a lender is well within their right to set a loan term that fits within your visa’s time limit.
-This means your repayments may be higher than loans with standard terms (five years is usually the standard.)
+If you're working in Australia with a temporary work permit, a lender may approve your car loan.
+However, they're well within their right to set a loan term that fits within your visa’s time limit.
+This means your repayments may be higher than loans with standard terms (five years is usually the standard).
 Since you fit a higher risk profile, they may only approve your loan as a “sub-prime” borrower.
 “Sub-prime” borrowers tend to be people with bad credit.
-That means higher interest rates compared to the rest of the population.
+That means higher interest rates compared to borrowers with average or good credit.

 What you can do to help your case